NIFTy-PPL/NIFTy/paper/paper.md

 In other words, `correlated_field`, `forward`, and `lh` from the code snippets shown here are all so-called pytrees in JAX, and for example the following is valid code `jax.jit(lambda l, x: l(x))(lh, x0)` with `x0` some arbitrarily chosen valid input to `lh`.
 Inspired by equinox [@Kidger2021], individual attributes of the class can be marked as non-static or static via `dataclass.field(metadata=dict(static=...))` for the purpose of compiling.
 Depending on the value, JAX will either treat the attribute as an unknown placeholder or as a known concrete attribute and potentially inline it during compilation.
-This mechanism is extensively used in likelihoods to avoid inlining large constants such as the data and avoiding expensive re-compiles whenever possible.
+This mechanism is extensively used in likelihoods to avoid inlining large constants such as the data and to avoid expensive re-compilations whenever possible.

 ## Variational Inference